lightelligence-io/docs/content/en/applications/draft-notes.md

 That seems not to be the solution, I'm making a different error.

-When I display the tenant's user with https://api.dev.olt-dev.io/v1/tenants/b1747579-355d-4b7a-aa72-c2336d3a7211/users, ("tenant_user_management:read") with the authentication token from the portal, my user is displayed as expected.
+When I display the tenant's user with https://api.dev.olt-dev.io/v1/tenants/b1747579-355d-4b7a-aa72-c2336d3a7211/users, ("tenant_user_management:read") with the API token from the portal, my user is displayed as expected.

 When I do the same with the access token for my app, access is denied.